koda86/floa/man/floa_doc.md

 ### Structure

+The parent script is 'main.R'.
+Here, all subscripts are loaded and called.

 #### Data sets

 Data sets are generated in 'simulate_data.R' and stored in .../R/examples.
 Data sets are selected/loaded in 'examples.R'.